Gregory Keyes: Writing career

 He is famous for his tetralogy The Age of Unreason, a steampunk/alchemical story featuring Benjamin Franklin and Isaac Newton.
 He wrote the Babylon 5 Psi Corps trilogy, a history of the Psi Corps and a biography of Psi Corps member Alfred Bester.

 In 2003 he began a fantasy series titled The Kingdoms of Thorn and Bone, the first volume of which was The Briar King.
 The second book in the series The Charnel Prince was published in 2004 and the third, The Blood Knight, was published in July 2006.
 His fourth and final book of the quartet, The Born Queen, was released in March 2008.

 In 2009 it was announced that Keyes would be writing two novels based on the successful computer game The Elder Scrolls IV: Oblivion.
 The first of these, The Infernal City, was published by Random House in November 2009.
 The second, Lord of Souls, went on sale on September 27, 2011.

 Style

-Greg Keyes builds his stories around multiple main characters who meet only rarely, but allow the reader to follow different threads of the same events.
-Most of the chapters in his books focus on one of the main characters.
-Chapters often end in a surprise or a cliffhanger as the story moves to follow another character.
+Greg Keyes builds his stories around multiple point of view characters who meet only rarely, but allow the reader to follow different threads of the same events.
+Most of the chapters in his books focus on only one of the POV characters, but sometimes multiple.
+His chapters often end in a surprise or a cliffhanger as the story moves to follow another character.

 Keyes's knowledge of fencing and linguistics also figures heavily in his books.
 For example, Stephen Darige, one of the main characters in The Kingdoms of Thorn and Bone, is an adept linguist, and his knowledge and skills play an important role in the development of the story.